 Ok, planting a garden may be a big step (and hard work) for some but it is worth it.
 If the task seems daunting to you in terms of time and effort, or you simply were not issued a green thumb at birth, why not think on a smaller scale.
 Try buying a small basil or mint plant that has already sprouted and is ready to eat.
-Whole Foods and Wegmans sell all kinds of herb plants that for around $3 that are all potted and ready to go.
+Whole Foods and Wegmans sell all kinds of herb plants for around $3 that are all potted and ready to go.
 It is definitely a start.

 If you don’t know where to start, there are many resources and tips to start your own little garden online.
 No room in your backyard, or need some inspiration: many New Yorkers (we all know that they are REALLY short on space- check out this fire escape garden) who grow their plants in containers.

 In short, anything that you can do large or small to continue this type of “earth-friendly” and healthy lifestyle will be well worth it.
 All of the fitness/nutrition advice we could ever give means nothing if we don't have a clean, thriving environment in which to live.
 Little things mean a lot and when you pick the first bunch of basil or a tomato grown from your own "garden" for your eggplant parmesan, the feeling you get (not to mention the fresh taste of your food) will be wonderful and worth it!